 - How do adolescents with hearing disabilities perform, both within and outside of higher education, in tests that measure proficiency in Dutch and English?

-- How successful is the performance of young people with a hearing disabilities in higher education with regard to their language skills, study duration and success?
+- How successful is the performance of young people with a hearing disability in higher education with regard to language skills, study duration and success?

-The study population will consist of adolescents between 16 and 27 years old who wear a hearing aid or CI and have completed secondary school.
-There will be a comparison between a group of students inside and outside higher education.
-Furthermore, hearing disabled students will be compared to normally hearing peers.
+The study population will consist of adolescents between 16 and 27 years old who wear a hearing aid or cochlear implant, and have completed secondary school.
+Groups of students inside and outside higher education will be compared.
+Furthermore, hearing disabled students will be compared to a matched control group of normally hearing peers.
 Flemish students from Ghent University are involved in this study as well.
-Hearing disabled students will be matched with normally hearing peers, to form the so-called control group.
-Language tests and interviews will be administered to conduct in both groups.
-Finally, study progress and language skills will be compared.
+Language tests and interviews will be administered in both groups.
+In addition, study progress and language skills will be compared between groups.